Lesterpaintstheworld/terminal-velocity/specifications.md

 - **Universal Basic Compute (UBC) Framework Analysis**: Detailed implications of UBC on labor markets and ethical frameworks surrounding AI rights.
 - **AI Economic Decision-Making**: Mechanisms of AI in economic decision-making and their societal impacts.
 - **Societal Impacts of AI**: Effects of AI on job markets and employment, and societal changes due to AI integration in daily life.
+- **Trust in Automated Systems**: Exploration of factors influencing trust in AI systems and their societal acceptance.
+- **Human-AI Relationships**: Examination of the evolving dynamics between humans and AI systems.
+- **Cultural Implications**: Analysis of how AI integration affects cultural norms and values.
 1. **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
 2. **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 3. **Character Development**: Assess the depth and growth of characters throughout the narrative.